 Vs. the Gossamer Gear Mariposa 60

-Weight: The Mariposa is 16 ounces (one pound) lighter than the Catalyst.
+Weight: The Mariposa is 12 ounces lighter than the Catalyst.

 Volume: The Catalyst holds 15 more liters than the Mariposa, or 915 cubic inches.

 Max Load: The maximum recommended load for the Mariposa is 35 pounds, 5 pounds less than the Catalyst.